hoodunit/hoodunit.github.io/_posts/2014-02-25-clojure-bootstrapping.md

 Doing it more quickly means making `clojure.core` load quickly.
 Removing metadata could give us some small gains.
 Vars could possibly be [replaced with a lighter-weight construct](http://dev.clojure.org/pages/viewpage.action?pageId=950293).
 The `clojure.core` namespace could maybe be serialized in some fashion so that loading it takes much less time.

 What's my stake in this?
 I am interested in finding ways to make Clojure work better for Android development as a master's thesis project at Aalto University.
-I have been communicating with Gómez about some of this and trying to fully understand the problem.
+I have been communicating with Daniel Solano Gómez about some of this and trying to fully understand the problem.
 I will also be trying to come up with a better set of benchmarks by which to measure improvements to this problem.
 I hope we can make Clojure a viable solution for Android development.

 A few questions related to this that I am thinking about: